Trade unions and the process of THB for labour exploitation

 On this page:

 The work that victims do is a central element of the process of trafficking.
-It may give organisations useful starting points for an intervention.
-To prevent THB for labour exploitation, companies could:
+It may give authorities useful starting points for an investigation.
+Regarding the work aspects of THB for labour exploitation, trade unions could:

-Read general information on the financial aspects of THB for labour exploitation.
+- More general information on the work-related aspects of THB for labour exploitation.